mapbox/mapbox-unity-sdk/documentation/docs/03-examples.md

 *Drive.unity*

-This example demonstrates how to utilize [Mapbox Traffic](https://www.mapbox.com/vector-tiles/mapbox-traffic-v1/) and [Mapbox Directions](https://www.mapbox.com/api-documentation/#directions) data within the Mapbox Unity SDK `MapVisualization` framework.
+This example demonstrates how to utilize [Mapbox Traffic](https://www.mapbox.com/vector-tiles/mapbox-traffic-v1/) and [Mapbox Directions](https://www.mapbox.com/api-documentation/#directions) data within the Mapbox Maps SDK for Unity `MapVisualization` framework.

 `DirectionsHelper` is responsible for passing `Transform` positions to the `DirectionsFactory`, as waypoints, in the form of `Latitude/Longitude`.
 You can use up to 25 waypoints.
 See `DriveDirectionFactory.asset` to analyze how the generated route is rendered.